vlandham/captain_z/out/captain_z.md

 #

-Haphazardly, Captain Z shoved the feathers into one of the many pockets on her vest, out of habit.
+Haphazardly and out of habit, Captain Z shoved the feathers into one of the many pockets on her vest.

 It turns out that this thoughtless action was in fact a very good thought indeed, as we shall find out.

 The pirates came into the cave.
-Smiling cruelly smiles and waving their cutlasses about.
+Smiling cruel smiles and waving their cutlasses about.
 With the leather bag in her hands, Captain Z backed up further and further till she was right in front of the little opening in the cave wall that looked out to the sea.

 If she stayed in the cave, the treasure would be lost, and maybe worse.
 She decided to try her luck out of the cave.
 Perhaps there was a way down.